imokcore/imokcore/README.md

 * Step 5: Feel accomplished

 ### For Admins
 As an admin, your main use of the site is to add or remove members from the program.
-Rembember to only delete a member if you have clear, written confirmation from the project lead.
+Remember to only delete a member if you have clear, written confirmation from the project lead.
 Also remember, in order to add new member, you need the following information: name, username, password, email address and phone number.
 * Step 0: Have the developer add you as an admin
 * Step 1: Go to www.imokcore.heroku.com/admin
 * Step 2: Log in using the username and password set by your developer
 * Step 3a: To add a new member, select "Add" in the row with "Users"
-* Step 4a: Fill out all fields, then click "Save" in the botton right corner, or "Save and add another" if you would like to add multiple members
+* Step 4a: Fill out all fields, then click "Save" in the button right corner, or "Save and add another" if you would like to add multiple members

 * Step 3b: To remove an existing member, select "Change" in the row with "Users"
 * Step 4b: Find the member using the table or the search function